HIRO-MicroDataCenters-BV/rhio/README.md

 ### Messages

 rhio does not create or publish any messages by itself and serves merely as an "router" coordinating streams inside and outside the cluster.
-To publish messages into the stream the regular NATS JetStream API is used: Other processes inside the cluster can independently publish messages to the NATS Server which will then be automatically picked up and processed by rhio.
+To publish messages into the stream the regular NATS JetStream API is used.
+Other processes inside the cluster can independently publish messages to the NATS Server which will then be automatically picked up and processed by rhio.

 ## Blobs